SukritGupta17/bmp-image-manipulation/README.md

     ```sh
     $ ./bmpedit -i input_filename.bmp
     ```
     The "-i" flag applies the Invert color filter on the input image. it takes the input image provided in the command line argument and maps the image data using the MMAP function as described above.
 The math to manipulate the pixels into inverting the colors is simple, you just need the opposite color of the current color value.
-To achieve     this you set the pixels of the output image to the corresponding pixel RGB values subtracting 255 from them           individualy. ``` output_image_pixel[R] = 255 - input_image[R];
+To achieve this you set the pixels of the output image to the corresponding pixel RGB values subtracting 255 from them individualy.
+    ```c
+    output_image_pixel[R] = 255 - input_image[R];
     output_image_pixel[G] = 255 - input_image[G];
     output_image_pixel[B] = 255 - input_image[B];
     ```
     ##### Sample output:
     ![inverted image output](https://gitlab.cecs.anu.edu.au/u5900600/images/raw/a4f6ea996da03829de58beb7ec93205ab21a376a/invert.png)